nss-nightclass-projects/clinic/README.md

     1. First name of the person being tested (e.g. "Kelly", "Peter")
     1. Age of the person (e.g. 31, 65)
     1. Person's temperature (e.g. 98, 103)
 1. The `testPerson` function must return an object with the following properties on it.
-The `id` value you defined earlier should be incremented by 1 each time a person is tested.
+The `id` value you defined earlier should be incremented by 1 after a person is tested.
     1. `firstName` whose value comes from the parameter
     1. `age` whose value comes from the parameter
     1. `temperature` whose value comes from the parameter
     1. `id` whose value comes from the incremented module variable

 #### Checking Your Work

+Start up a server after `cd`-ing into `src` (`hs`).

 In the `main.js` module, invoke the `testPerson` function and provide the required values as arguments.
 Store the object that gets returned into a variable, and then use `console.log()` to view the object.